efi-pasaar/efi-pasaar/README.md

 ## About Me

-- 🌱 I’m currently learning new programming languages and frameworks.
+- 🌱 I’m currently learning new technologies, platforms, and programming languages and frameworks, especially cloud related.
-- 🤝 I’m looking to collaborate on open-source projects.
+- 🤝 I’m also looking to collaborate on open-source projects.
 - 💬 Ask me about anything related to software development.
-- 📫 How to reach me: [Your Email](mailto:pasi.aarnilahde@eficode.com)
+- 📫 How to reach me: [MailTo:](mailto:pasi.aarnilahde@eficode.com)

 ## Skills and experience